These baked kale chips are addicting! Here is your healthy answer to that crunchy chip craving. Kids love them too.

 - 1 head organic kale, washed and thoroughly dried

 - 2 Tablespoons olive oil

 - Preheat the oven to 350 degrees F.

-- Remove the ribs from the 1 head of kale and tear into pieces approximately 3 inches in size.
+- Remove the ribs from 1 head of kale and tear into pieces approximately 3 inches in size.
 They shrink up a bit.

-- Arrange in single layer on a baking sheet and sprinkle with an ⅛ to ¼ a teaspoon of salt.
+- Arrange in single layer on a baking sheet and sprinkle with an ⅛ to ¼ teaspoon salt.
 Bake until crisp, about 15 minutes.
 The pieces that kind of brown will be the tastiest of all!

 mark desmond says

 I made it exactly as written and I couldn’t believe something like kale- KALE, people!!- would be so delicious.
 I plan on making this for my diabetic parents.
 THANK YOU for this recipe Sally!

 Delicious!
 I was very surprised at how much I liked these.
 You HAVE to make sure the kale is dry otherwise you’ll end up with steamed kale instead of crispy kale.
 Thanks Sally they are my fave 🙂